 If there is court ordered support against an institutionalized spouse (for monthly support income for the community spouse), the community spouse's monthly income allowance cannot be less than the amount ordered.
 A good elder law attorney (such as our office) can work with the family to go to court to increase obtain a court order for spousal support.

 - My loved one just went to the nursing home - what happens next?

-- Attend one of our free monthly seminars on Medicaid and Estate Planning
+- Attend one of our free monthly seminars on Medicaid and Estate Plannin

-- Download a copy of my book, the Top 20 Rules to Protect Your Florida Estate
+- If you are looking to create your estate plan, the Top 20 Rules to Protect Your Florida Estate will be very helpful

 - If you are looking to help care for your loved one or are looking at how to protect your assets, Protect Your Nest Egg from the Nursing Home: Your Florida Survival Guide will help you make better decisions.